mkyl/adams-dog/README.md

 Run this script like this:

-> python3 concat-and-factor.py <first number> <second number>
+> python3 concat-and-factor.py first_number second_number

-where <first number> and <second number> are the start and end of the index of the digit we want.
-Paste the results you get into the spreadsheet.
+where first_number and second_number are the start and end of the index of the digits we want.
+Paste the results you get into the spreadsheet. example: `python3 concat-and-factor.py 55 65`